Pitacodogringo’s quick guide to the Campeonato Paulista 2010

 From past experience, I know that many non-Brazilians find the domestic season in Brazil a little baffling.
-So, if you’re new to the Paulistão and don’t know your Guaranis from your Guaratinguetás read on.
+So, if you’re new to the Paulistão, read on.

 The state competitions have been around since the start of the 20th century.
 The Carioca, for example, was set up in 1906 and the Gaúcho in 1919.
 Arguably, the state tournaments had their heyday before the arrival of Brazil’s first truly national league – the Campeonato Brasileiro – in 1971.
 The reason it took so long to establish the Brasileiro was largely a matter of economics and distances.
 Brazil is a huge country.
 For example, Porto Alegre clubs, Grêmio and Internacional, have occasionally had to travel 3852 km (2393 miles) north to Belém for a fixture against Paysandu.
 Covering these distances by bus was never going to happen but cheaper air travel made the national league a viable proposition.

 A brief history of the Campeonato Paulista When you take a look at the statistics, it’s easy to see why a championship such as the Paulista could thrive.
 The state of São Paulo has a land mass of approximately 248209 km2 and that’s larger than the UK.
 Of course, this is bad news for some of the teams.
-In this year’s Paulista, poor old Guaratinguetá face a midweek 1192 km (740 miles) round trip to Marilia.
+In this last year’s Paulista, poor old Guaratinguetá faced a midweek 1192 km (740 miles) round trip to Marilia.
 Quite a journey for a local fixture!
+Maybe the travelling too its toll as both sides went down in 2009.

 An estimated 41 million people live within the state borders.
 The city of São Paulo itself has approximately 11 million citizens – a potential audience more than adequate to sustain the competition.

-This year, twenty clubs will complete from 21st January to 3rd May.
+This year, twenty clubs will compete from 16th January to 2nd May.
 The first part of the competition is run on a league basis and then the top four sides go into the knockout phase.
 League position is based on points, number of wins and then goal difference.

 Naturally, the local competitions have their detractors.
-In the age when so much football is played, many ask if these tournaments still deserve a place in the football calendar.
+In an age when so much football is played, many ask if these tournaments still deserve a place in the football calendar.

 Brazil suffers from an excess of the sport.
 So much so, that there’s hardly a chance for the fans to have a proper break and then get really excited about upcoming fixtures.
 Many of the players from the big sides are not 100% match ready as clubs plan for their athletes to reach full fitness to coincide with the start of the more important national and international tournaments.